ufal/npfl139/labs/12/az_quiz_cpp/README.md

   - ```python
     simulated_games_stop() -> None
     ```
     Stop the threads generating the self-play games.
+Should be called
+    once after the training has finished.
 - `az_quiz_mcts.h`, where you should implement the MCTS;
 - `az_quiz_sim_game.h`, where you should implement the self-play simulation.